How To Improve UX Using Micro-Interactions

 There are exceptions to this rule.
 For example, clothing eCommerce stores usually push users towards filters before searching.
 Most people won’t know the terminology that relates to particular items of clothing, because their often unique, so filters are an easier approach.

-Keep your search recognisable to users.
-Going overboard with too much creativity can make it difficult for users to find and use the search feature.
+Is it worth to personalize your search engine?
+Keep your search recognizable to users.
+Going overboard with too much creativity can make it difficult for users to find and use the features of search engine.
 The goal in designing your search component is for users to be able to know it as soon as they see it and understand how it works.

 Jakob's law says that users prefer websites similar to those they visit and know.
 This is why most of the eCommerce goliaths like eBay, Amazon, Walmart, and Aliexpress have very similar, somewhat basic designs.